shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 @@colbox-blue

-In modeling:
+1. **Modeling**:

-- Generative vs. Discriminative Models;
+   - **Generative vs. Discriminative Models**: These models differ in how they learn and generate data.
+Generative models aim to understand the underlying distribution of the data, while discriminative models focus on learning the boundary between classes.
-- Parametric vs. Non-Parametric Models;
+   - **Parametric vs. Non-Parametric Models**: Parametric models make assumptions about the form of the underlying distribution and have a fixed number of parameters, whereas non-parametric models adapt their complexity based on the amount of training data.

-Learning from data:
+2. **Learning from Data**:

-- Maximum Likelihood Estimation;
+   - **Maximum Likelihood Estimation**: A method used to estimate the parameters of a statistical model by maximizing the likelihood function.
-- Maximum Entropy and Expectation Maximization;
+   - **Maximum Entropy and Expectation Maximization**: Techniques used for modeling complex data distributions and iteratively refining model parameters, respectively.
-- Supervised versus Unsupervised Learning;
+   - **Supervised versus Unsupervised Learning**: In supervised learning, models are trained on labeled data, while unsupervised learning involves discovering patterns or structures in unlabeled data.

-In output computation:
+3. **Output Computation**:

-- Dynamic Programming;
+   - **Dynamic Programming**: A method for efficiently solving problems by breaking them down into simpler subproblems.
-- Unique Output vs. Distribution of Output;
+   - **Unique Output vs. Distribution of Output**: This refers to whether the model generates a single output or a distribution of possible outputs, which can be crucial depending on the application.

 @@